 Describe the transport operations that would be used to move staff between their residences, dormitory camps and work sites.
 Modes of transport should be described in section 4.3, but this description should address the mix of privately-owned, public or chartered transport operators.
-Assess the potential social impacts of transport operations on the local and regional communities, including any road safety issues.
-The identification and proposed mitigation and management of safety related transport impacts should be cross-referenced to Section 4.3, Transport, where necessary.
+Assess the potential social impacts of transport operations on the local and regional communities including any road safety issues.